dtabas/eep555uw/_notebooks/regression.md

 ### \#3

 We've generated some data with an unknown basis function.
 Your job is to select what you think the basis function is, and use gradient descent to learn the appropriate weight to find the line of best fit for the data.
 Below is some code to load and plot the data to get you started.
+Plot the line of best fit.

 ```python